Understanding our entry requirements

-For entry to all our degrees you must provide evidence that your level of English will enable you to succeed on your chosen programme.
+For entry to all our degrees you must provide evidence that your level of English will enable you to succeed on your chosen degree.

-For a few programmes we ask for additional requirements.
+For a few degrees we ask for additional requirements.
 For example you may be asked to:

 We welcome applications from students studying a wide range of UK and international qualifications.